bhuffy/100-days-of-code/log.md

 **Thoughts**: Today I finished learning some loops and then continued learning objects.
 It's starting to get much more difficult.
 I'm getting a little stressed about how I'm going to be able to remember this all; I'd like to spend more time on it, and it's hard to remember anything and a progressive rate when I'm spending each day learning something new.
 At least I'm close to starting projects... that will allow me some time to wrap my head around everything.

 **Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)

+### Day 64: March 7, 2017 (Tuesday)

+**Today's Progress**: Worked on objects and loops again.

+**Thoughts**: It's progressively getting much harder to understand concepts.
+No longer am I easily blazing through 15+ lessons per day.
+It's around 10 now, and covers 1-2 subjects with more depth.
+Soon it's probably going to be 1-5.
+Had to get help for 2 of the challenges (one of the challenges wasn't very clear, the other I simply couldn't understand).

+**Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)